HITCHING IN HELL

 He laughs.
 “Right.
 Well buckle up.
 Huck Flynn.
 I gots ta be in Georgia ‘fore I hits my rest time.”

 I settle back.
 He doesn’t seem interested in small talk.
 I’m soon asleep.
 Two days of partying is more than I can handle after living in the swamp for months.
-I remember we stop for lunch, which was hamburger and fries, paid for by the driver.
+I remember we stop for lunch, which is hamburger and fries, paid for by the driver.
 I’m ravenous, eating half of his fries.
 He just laughs at me.

 “Ur pretty skinny, son.
 Dontcha ever eat?”